datarootsio/terraform-module-azure-datalake/CONFIGURATION.md

 ## Optional arguments

+### `use_existing_service_principal`

+This module uses a service principal (tied to an app registration) to allow communication between the different Azure services.
+If you want to provide an existing one, set this to `true`.
+Type: bool\
+Example: `false`

 ### `application_id`

 This module uses a service principal (tied to an app registration) to allow communication between the different Azure services.
 If the application id cannot be created by Terraform, you can specify it here.